Best Funds for 401(k) Plans

 These Are the Best Types of Mutual Funds for 401(k) Plans

-Whether you are an employer that is looking for the best funds to offer in your 401(k) plan or you are an employee participating in a 401(k) plan, there are only a handful of basic fund types that are ideal within this type of retirement savings vehicle.
+Whether you are an employer that is looking for the best funds to offer in your sponsored retirement plan or you are an employee participating in a 401(k) plan, there are only a handful of basic fund types that make the best funds for a 401(k).

 Best Mutual Funds For 401(k) Plans From the Employer's Perspective